This post may contain affiliate links. Please read my disclosure for more info.

 In part 2, I will share more information about the hotel and its restaurants, how kids and Paleo-friendly they are, what activities we did and more.
 For those readers who don’t know us, our family consists of a 3.5-year old toddler (Isabella), a 14-months old infant (Lucas), my wife (Kathy) and I.

 Kathy has done an excellent job preparing for the trip by putting aside clothes and toys we wanted to bring well in advance.
 That reduced packing stress and the chance of forgetting something.
-Of course, she also used our trusted packing list to make sure we didn’t leave anything important behind.
+Of course, she also used our trusted traveling with kids checklist to make sure we didn’t leave anything important behind.

 Our BMW X4 doesn’t have a large trunk, and so we had to select carefully what we could bring.
 We knew that we wanted to take our Bugaboo stroller (Amazon), which uses about half of the available trunk space.
 As a result, we decided to pack what would fit in two small carry-on suitcases.
 To make everything fit, Kathy used vacuum bags (Amazon) for all of our clothes.
 Ultimately, we managed to fit the wardrobe and all swim gear for the four of us in two little suitcases.

 To keep Isabella entertained, I loaded the iPad with kids movies that I had stored on an external hard drive.
 Without going into too much technical detail, you should know that iOS (iPad/iPhone) can only playback specific movie formats.